DPIRD-DMA/OmniCloudMask/README.md

 -   `output_dir (Optional[Union[Path, str]], optional)`: Directory to save the prediction files.
 Defaults to None.
 If None, the predictions will be saved in the same directory as the input scene.
 -   `custom_models (Union[list[torch.nn.Module], torch.nn.Module], optional)`: A list or singular custom torch models to use for prediction.
 Defaults to [].
+-   `pred_classes (int, optional)` :  Number of classes to predict.
+Defaults to 4, to be used with custom models.
+Defaults to 4.
 -   `destination_model_dir (Union[str, Path, None])`: Directory to save the model weights.
 Defaults to None.
 -   `model_download_source (str, optional)`: Source from which to download the model weights.
 Defaults to "google_drive", can also be "hugging_face".